janikvonrotz/awesome-powershell/readme.md

 ### Themes

-- [oh-my-posh](https://github.com/JanJoris/oh-my-posh) - tons of beautiful theme that can be enabled by one single command (includes many awesome powerline theme)
+- [Oh-My-Posh](https://github.com/JanJoris/oh-my-posh) - Tons of beautiful theme that can be enabled by one single command (includes many awesome powerline theme).
-- [Powerline](https://github.com/Jaykul/PowerLine) - PowerShell Classes for richer output and prompts
+- [Powerline](https://github.com/Jaykul/PowerLine) - PowerShell Classes for richer output and prompts.

 ### SharePoint